Data-Science-Center-UB/Obsidian-for-Researchers/Exercises_Zettelkasten-method_with_Obsidian_Zotero_7/05c_Transferring_Literature-Based_Knowledge_(Zotero)_into_Your_Obsidian_Vault.md

 <br>

 5. **Repeate this for all of your paragraphs.
 Don't forget linking each Zettel to another.
-Move the Zettel (notes) you have just created to the "ZETTEL" folder.**
+Move the Zettel (notes) you have just created to the "ZETTEL" folder.**<br>
    **Note:** Copy the tag in the line "tags" without the #
 7. **In the end it might look like this:**